Chicken is good.

 Boomers ate lots of watermelons.

 People still eat watermelons, sometimes in a fruit salad, sometimes as a finger food or an appetizer.
-The most popular size watermelon today is a small, seedless “personal size” watermelon.
+The most popular size watermelon today is a small, seedless “personal size” watermelon, about the size of a volleyball.
 They are easy to store, easy to carve and fit conveniently in a grocery cart.